Bjorn248/terraform_cashier/README.md

 Designed to analyze terraform template files and return a cost estimate of running the infrastructure, assuming AWS is the target cloud.
 Perhaps other clouds can be supported going forward?

-This is very much a work-in-progress and is not functional as of yet.
-Merely using github to save my work for now.
+This is very much in a prototype state right now.
+Any advice or assistance is appreciated.

 ## Environment Variables
 Variable Name | Description